Misdiagnosis Can Lead to Medical Malpractice Claims (by John McKiggan Q.C.)

 Doctors are trained to diagnose patients using the “differential diagnosis” process.

-Medical malpractice lawyers know that conducting a differential diagnosis before administering treatment is critical, because without a proper medical diagnosis it may be impossible to provide proper medical care.
+Medical malpractice lawyer know that conducting a differential diagnosis before administering treatment is critical, because without a proper medical diagnosis it may be impossible to provide proper medical care.

 Three Simple Steps